-- support teaching and learning and report student progress - assess and monitor student's individual needs - review where necessary the appropriateness of continued enrolment through a distance education school - ensure effective use of school home area and state resources and address transition planning issues.
+- support teaching and learning and report student progress - assess and monitor student's individual needs - review where necessary the appropriateness of continued enrolment through a distance education school - ensure effective use of school home area and state resources and address transition planning issues

-The principal of the distance education school may apply the enhanced enrolment procedures where they require further information to verify the safety of the student in the distance learning environment.
+The principal of the distance education school may request further information under section 7 of the General Enrolment Procedures to verify the safety of the student in the distance learning environment.

-On completion and approval of the specified procedure:

-the parent/carer will be notified of the placement panel outcome and if successful will be invited to enrol at the distance education school.
+On completion and approval of the specified procedure, the parent/carer will be notified of the placement panel outcome and if successful will be invited to enrol at the distance education school.